rares-ttg/docs/Account.md

 		- so there can be more Accounts for the same currency
 	- bankable: int
 		- Shouldn't this be a boolean?
 I'm assuming it's just 1 or 0
+## Player

+The player too has an account.
+Several, actually.